Aurora Ruffino: Career

-She appeared in the official music video for Modà in the song Se si potesse non morire (If you could not die) which placed third in the Festival della Canzone Italiana di Sanremo (San Remo Festival of Italian Songs) in 2013 and which was the soundtrack to the film White as Milk, Red as Blood where she starred as Silvia.
-In the same year she starred in a short LGBT-themed film called Ad occhi chiusi (Eyes closed).
+She appeared in the official music video for Modà in the song Se si potesse non morire which placed third in the Festival della Canzone Italiana di Sanremo in 2013 and which was the soundtrack to the film White as Milk, Red as Blood where she starred as Silvia.
+In the same year she starred in a short LGBT-themed film called Ad occhi chiusi.

 In 2014 she played a protagonist in the television series Braccialetti Rossi as Cris, a girl suffering from anorexia, and also appeared in Una Ferrari per due and Purché finisca bene, both broadcast by RAI 1.

 In October 2014 she reprised her role of Benedetta Ferraris-Costa for the second season of Questo nostro amore, renamed Questo nostro amore 70.
-Since February 2015 she has re-appeared in the second season of Braccialetti rossi (Red bracelets).
+Since February 2015 she has re-appeared in the second season of Braccialetti rossi.